deganii/fwht-arm/README.md

 This repository holds the source code for my PhD thesis project

-Link to my PhD thesis if you like to read insufferable academic stuff:
+Link to my PhD thesis if you like to read academic stuff :)

 https://dspace.mit.edu/handle/1721.1/143262